marjames98/react-todos/README.md

 The easiest way to do this is by using the `map` function.
 A map is like a `for` loop.
 With `map`, you make a new variable and iterate through each item in an array with it.

 1. In your `App` component, before the return statement, create a variable called `list`.
+Make it an array of strings.
 1. Create a new variable called `listItems` that is the result of `map`ping over `list`.
-Each element of `listItems` should be a `ListItem` component.
+Each element of `listItems` should be a `ListItem` component, with a `doThis` prop corresponding to the string from `list`.
 1. Replace our multiple `ListItem` components with the `listItems` variable.
 Remember that jsx uses curlies to embed variables.

 *Note:* Please get used to mapping in this way, it is very common in react!